 A strain of ransomware has infected the Android game King of Glory, popular in China.
 It mimics the warning screen used by WannaCry, but it has none of WannaCry's functionality (Naked Security).

 Researchers at AlienVault and Fortinet have obtained and analyzed live samples of MacSpy and MacRansom, two varieties of malware-as-a-service that have been on offer in dark web souks at least since the last weeks of May.
 As the names suggest, they target Mac systems with, respectively, spyware and ransomware.
 As Mac marketshare rises, so does Mac malware's black marketshare (Bleeping Computer).

 Companies struggle to prepare for GDPR (with less than a year to get it right).

-This CyberWire look back at the Week that Was discusses events affecting Bahrain, Canada, China, the European Union, Germany, Iran, the Democratic Peoples Republic of Korea, Kuwait, Morocco, Qatar, Russia, Saudi Arabia, and the United States.
+Today's issue includes events affecting Bahrain, Canada, China, European Union, Germany, Iran, Democratic Peoples Republic of Korea, Kuwait, Morocco, Qatar, Russia, Saudi Arabia, United States.